Sledmine/mercury/README.md

  - Manually install .merc packages in one click.
  - Every other cool thing that we can type in the keyboard.

+ ### Install Mercury
+ To download and use Mercury in your computer you have to download Windows binaries usually located in the "bin" folder and run Mercury.exe in your favorite command prompt.

  ### Building Mercury
- To build Mercury using this repo you need to install in order couple of things to being able to create a Linux or Windows binarie executable:
+ To build Mercury using this repo you need to install in order couple of things to being able to create a  Windows binary executable:

 - LuaPower distribution
 - LuaJIT environment